p1uma1/p1uma1/README.md

 # Welcome to My GitHub Profile!

 ## About Me
 Hi!
-I'm Piumal.
-I'm a passionate developer who loves building impactful applications.
-Whether it's creating opinion-sharing platforms, exploring game development, or working on file-sharing apps, I strive to deliver efficient and user-friendly solutions.
+I'm Piumal, a developer with a strong interest in low-level programming, backend development, database design, and security.
+I enjoy building reliable applications and exploring technology to create secure systems.

 ## Technologies & Frameworks
 Here are some of the technologies I frequently work with: